About the State Records Board

-State agencies and local government offices seeking approval from the SRB for records disposition requests, new retention and disposition schedules, revisions to existing schedules, microfilming standards, or other related matters must be submitted to the State Archivist, in the format recommended by Historical Society staff, at least one month (30 days) before the Board meeting at which the requests will be considered.
+State agencies and local government offices seeking approval from the SRB for records disposition requests, new retention and disposition schedules, revisions to existing schedules, or other related matters may submit this information, in the format recommended by Historical Society staff, at least one month (30 days) before the Board meeting at which the requests will be considered.

 The SRB authorizes Records Management staff at the Kansas State Historical Society to make the certain limited technical changes to records retention schedules without further review and approval by the SRB.
 These changes include but are not limited to

 - superseding to the general schedule agency-specific entries matching the intent of a general schedule entry;

 - making obsolete schedule entries for records no longer created or maintained by an agency;

 - revising records series titles or agency organizational information, such as after an agency has reorganized;